|

 -

-Narrow band group "A" antenna tuned to the
+Narrow band group "A" antenna

-lower channel range (channels 14-35), channels above ~30 did not tune in at all
+tuned to the lower channel range (channels 14-35), channels above ~30 did

 -